lightrush/framework-laptop-formula/README.md

 - 1 second GRUB menu timeout instead of 30 in case you use /boot on LVM
 - Intel HD audio mic TRRS jack workaround
-- Intel AX210 persistent workaround (doesn’t break on update of linux-firmware)
+- Intel AX210 persistent workaround (doesn’t break on update of linux-firmware) (only on Ubuntu 20.04.3)
 - Suspend to RAM
-- TLP installed and enabled on Ubuntu 20.04.
+- TLP installed and enabled (only on Ubuntu 20.04)
 - Touchpad suspend workarond
 - Working fingerprint reader
 - Hibernate, if you opted to use it
 - No additional power draw after resume from suspend when usind `s2idle`
+- HiRes codecs (LDAC, aptX) for Bluetooth devices

 For more features like 2/3-finger clicking or changing defaults, [read the rest.](https://github.com/lightrush/framework-laptop-formula/blob/main/README.md#faq)

+## Updates

+This Salt formula is designed to be idempotent.
+That is, it can be re-run over and over without causing unexpected problems.
+In fact that's the intended path for using newer versions.
+Simply download the latest one and re-run it.
+For examle when some workaround is no longer needed, running the latest version of the formula should remove it automatically.
+When some new was added that you want - re-download and re-run it.

 ## FAQ